 String of Pearls Orchestra

 Bud Forrest (Creator and Executive Producer) is a former Juilliard student who earned his Bachelor of Science degree from Ithaca College, Ithaca, NY and did graduate work in music at Catholic University in Washington, D.C..
 He was accompanist to the world famous “Singing Sergeants,” the official chorus of the United States Air Force.
 Throughout his thirty years in Washington, D.C. he had been pianist for events at many of Washington, D.C.’s political events including performances at the U.S. Senate, the U.S. House of Representatives and the Smithsonian Institution.
 In addition, Bud was a pianist for touring Broadway shows appearing in the Washington, D.C. area.
 In 1993, World USO selected IN THE MOOD to be an official entertainment for the 50th Commemoration of World War II.
-From 1994 to 2015, IN THE MOOD has traveled to over 48 states (Alaska and Vermont here we come!), Canada, Europe, New Zealand and three times to Australia for over 80 sold-out performances.
+From 1994 to 2019, IN THE MOOD has traveled to over 48 states (Alaska and Vermont here we come!), Canada, Europe, New Zealand and four times to Australia for over 110 sold-out performances.
 In 1997, Bud and his String of Pearls Orchestra were featured at an Inaugural Ball for President and Mrs. Clinton.
-Now celebrating the 23rd year of touring, Bud and IN THE MOOD are looking forward to many more years of bringing the best decade of 20th century American popular music—the 1940s—and the Big Band era to fans worldwide.
+Now celebrating the 26th year of touring, Bud and IN THE MOOD are looking forward to many more years of bringing the best decade of 20th century American popular music—the 1940s—and the Big Band era to fans worldwide.

-Alex Sanchez (Stage Director and Choreographer) is pleased to serve in his seventh season as director/choreographer of IN THE MOOD.
-New York credits: RED EYE OF LOVE, Amas Musical Theater/Dicapo Theater(Joseph Callaway Award Winner Best Choreography).
-FAR FROM HEAVEN, Playwrights Horizon.
-FIORELLO, New York City Center Encores.
-WHERE’S CHARLEY?, New York City Center Encores.
-GIANT, The Public Theater (Lucille Lortel Award Nomination).
-Regional credits: Directed and choreographed EVITA, The Marriott Theater.
-Choreographed WONDERFUL TOWN.
-The Goodman Theater.
-WEST SIDE STORY, The PaperMill Playhouse.
-GUYS AND DOLLS, Goodspeed Opera House (Connecticut Critic Circle Award Nomination).
-FAR FROM HEAVEN, Williamstown Theater Festival.
-ROMAN HOLIDAY, Guthrie Theater.
-42ND STREET, Stratford Shakespeare Festival,(Broadway World Toronto 2012 Award Winner).
-GIANT, Dallas Theater Center.
-FOLLIES, Chicago Shakespeare Theater,(Broadway World Chicago 2011 Award Winner & Joseph Jefferson Award Nomination).
-ON THE TOWN, Marriott Theater (Joseph Jefferson Award Nomination).
-A LITTLE NIGHT MUSIC, Berkshire Theater Group.
-CAMELOT, Glimmerglass Opera.
-ALADDIN, St. Louis Muny.
-THE LITTLE MERMAID, St. Louis Muny & Alabama Shakespeare Festival.
-MARY POPPINS, St. Louis Muny, Kansas City Starlight & Marriott Theater.
-BEAUTY AND THE BEAST, Alabama Shakespeare Festival.
-SDC DANCEBREAK 2010 ALUMNI.
+Alex Sanchez (Stage Director and Choreographer) is pleased to serve in his tenth season as director/choreographer of IN THE MOOD.
+New York credits: Red Eye of Love , Amas Musical Theater/Dicapo Theater(Joseph Callaway Award Winner Best Choreography).
+Far From Heaven, Playwrights Horizon, Fiorello, New York City Center Encores!
+Where’s Charley?, New York City Center Encores.
+Giant, The Public Theater (Lucille Lortel Award Nomination).
+Regional credits: Directed and choreographed Evita, The Marriott Theater.
+Choreographed Wonderful Town, The Goodman Theater, West Side Story, The PaperMill Playhouse, Guys and Dolls, Goodspeed Opera House (Connecticut Critic Circle Award Nomination).
+Far From Heaven, Williamstown Theater Festival, Roman Holiday, Guthrie Theater, 42nd Street, Stratford Shakespeare Festival,(Broadway World Toronto 2012 Award Winner).
+Giant, Dallas Theater Center, Follies, Chicago Shakespeare Theater,(Broadway World Chicago 2011 Award Winner & Joseph Jefferson Award Nomination), On the Town, Marriott Theater (Joseph Jefferson Award Nomination).
+A Little Night Music, Berkshire Theater Group.
+Camelot, Glimmerglass Opera, Aladdin, St. Louis Muny, The Little Mermaid, St. Louis Muny & Alabama Shakespeare Festival.
+Mary Poppins, St. Louis Muny, Kansas City Starlight & Marriott Theater, Beauty and the Beast , Alabama Shakespeare Festival.
+SDC Dancebreak Alumni.
 Alex performed in 10 Broadway shows and was a soloist ballet dancer with Ballet Chicago.
-A special thank you to Lainie Sakakura, Avelina and Isabela Sanchez for being my inspiration, love and support. www.alexsanc.com.
+A special thank you to Lainie Sakakura, Avelina and Isabela Sanchez for being my inspiration, love and support.
+Website: Alexsanc.com

 Vic Schoen (Arranger) was an icon of Hollywood.
 It is impossible to list all his credits but they do include being the arranger/conductor for over 20 years for the Andrews Sisters.
 He was music director for Paramount and Universal Pictures.
 Vic scored Road to Morocco with Bob Hope and Bing Crosby and The Inspector General and The Court Jester with Danny Kaye.
 Television specials include those of Bing Crosby, Danny Kaye, Andy Williams, Ethel Merman, Shirley MacLaine, Perry Como, Maurice Chevalier and Pat Boone.
 He was the arranger/conductor for the Dinah Shore television series for 3 years.
 Vic arranged/conducted all of Patti Page’s hit recordings.
 Other collaborations include Ella Fitzgerald, Al Jolson, Dick Haymes, Betty Hutton, Carmen Miranda, Mel Torme and Eddie Fisher.
 He was an arranger for many of the famous big bands including Glenn Miller, Count Basie, Benny Goodman and Les Brown.
 A number of the music arrangements for IN THE MOOD are from the pen of Vic and we are very proud to carry on his great tradition as we dedicate each performance to his memory.

-David Bandman (Arranger) is a graduate of The University of North Texas where he played trombone in the premier One O’Clock Lab Band.
+David Bandman (Arranger) a native of Waukegan, IL, David is a graduate of The University of North Texas where he played trombone in the premier One O’Clock Lab Band.
 As a euphonium player he was the winner of the first ITEC (then TUBA) international jazz euphonium competition.
 David is a composer/arranger for the Big Apple Circus in New York City and for the world traveled IN THE MOOD.
 He has written dozens of big band charts that are being played in high schools and colleges all over the country.
-David is retired from The United States Air Force Band where he played trombone and euphonium and is now a freelance musician, writer and teacher.
-He has recently released his first highly acclaimed jazz euphonium CD “Can I Play Too” where he arranged the music of Herbert L. Clarke for big band (euphoniumjazz.com).
-“Solo work reflects musicianship by one of the greatest soloists I’ve ever heard!…tailored arrangements made everything ‘fit’ perfectly and are superb”—Sammy Nestico.
+David is retired from The United States Air Force Band, Washington D.C. where he played trombone and euphonium and is now a freelance musician, writer and teacher.
+He has recently released his first highly acclaimed jazz euphonium CD Can I Play Too where he arranged the music of Herbert L. Clarke arranged for big band and available at euphoniumjazz.com.
+“Solo work reflects musicianship by one of the greatest soloists I’ve ever heard!…tailored arrangements made everything “fit” perfectly and are superb”…Sammy Nestico.